Updated: Jan 19

 Have you ever heard the expression “Been there, done that!”

-Well…I have many times and when it comes to mistakes the above expression can be at least bit annoying, don’t you agree?
+Well…I have many times and when it comes to mistakes the above expression can be at least a bit annoying, don’t you agree?

-This is my point: We human beings are prone to mistakes have the habit of inadequately communicating and in most cases we are bad listeners as well.
+This is my point: We human beings are prone to mistakes have the habit of inadequately communicating, and in most cases, we are bad listeners as well.

-Add the above flavors to the “Time vs Budget” recipe and you end up with a tasteless “This is not what I ordered” meal.
+Add the above flavors to the “Time vs. Budget” recipe, and you end up with a tasteless “This is not what I ordered” meal.
 So what did go wrong?
 Have you come across the “Quality Triangle”?
-Quality x Time x Money, if you had to select 2 out of the 3 which would you pick?
+Quality x Time x Money, if you had to select 2 out of the three which would you pick?
 Generally speaking, the “winners” tend to be Time and Money.
-What about Quality you may ask?
-Well, that is something that we will try to squeeze in with as little resources as possible to execute as many tasks as possible within a time frame that is incorrect.
-Furthermore, if you contemplate the fact that the “Quality” element has been damaged it is plausible to assume that the entire SDLC could be at risk.
+What about Quality, you may ask?
+Well, that is something that we will try to squeeze in with as few resources as possible to execute as many tasks as possible within a incorrect time frame.
+Furthermore, if you contemplate the fact that the “Quality” element has been damaged, it is plausible to assume that the entire SDLC could be at risk.
 So if you are a tester like me you are probably saying…”been there, done that!”
 When I look at the subject “Testing Classic mistakes”, I usually but not always blame the budget restrictions.
 If you as a company want to save some cash in the project you can within other options 1.
 Start cutting corners and/ or 2.
 Reduce overhead costs by hiring “Cheaper” labor.
 That in turn could mean you have under skilled stuff.
 Think about this: Testing is a skill, it won’t just pop up from somewhere!
 You need specific testers for a specific testing effort.
 You need a unique mindset, attitude, approach, work frame and methodologies that only testers can provide.
 If not enough hard cash is made available for a suitable Software Development Project (as every project will have its own specific requirements), and as a consequence the project lacks the stuff and skills, maybe it’s time to hold back for a while.
 Top management must clearly understand about the cost of software defects as a function of time.
 There is a great article about this topic written by Donald Firesmith at the LinkedIn website.

 Obviously, budget restrictions are not the only barrier when it comes to point the finger at the mistakes in the SQA environment, of course not.
 There are quite a few that we must consider: “…Most of the classic mistakes have seductive appeal, which is part of the reason they've been made often enough to be considered classics.
 Do you need to rescue a project that's behind schedule?
 Add more people.
 Do you want an earlier delivery date?
 Just set a more aggressive schedule.
 Should you keep a key contributor who's aggravating the rest of the team?
 Yes, the project is too important to let him go…” by Steve McConnel.